Textless Speech-to-Speech Translation on Real Data: Results

 \subsection{Textless S2ST}

-\paragraph{S2ST with supervised data} \autoref{tab:s2s_result} summarizes the ASR BLEU scores from systems trained with \vp~S2ST data.
-We also list the results from applying TTS on the ground truth reference text (8, 9) to demonstrate the impact from ASR errors and potentially low quality speech output on the BLEU score.
+\paragraph{S2ST with supervised data} \autoref{tab:s2s_result} summarizes the results from systems trained with \vp~S2ST data.
+We also list the results from applying TTS on the ground truth reference text (8, 9) to demonstrate the impact from ASR errors and potentially low quality speech on the BLEU score.

-First, compared with the basic setup, the baseline with target speaker embedding incorporated can give a 1.2-3 BLEU improvement on three language pairs (1 vs.~2), indicating that there exists variations in \origunit~sequences which are hard to model without extra information from the target speech signals.
-However, with only 10 minutes of paired multiple-to-single speaker speech data, we obtain \ftunit~that helps improve S2UT model performance further by 1.1-1.9 BLEU (2 vs.~3).
-The translation quality improves as we further increase the amount of parallel data used in training the speech normalizer.
+First, compared with the basic setup, the baseline with target speaker embedding can give a 1.2-3 BLEU improvement on three language pairs (1 vs.~2), implying that there exists variations in \origunit~sequences which are hard to model without extra information from the target speech signals.
+However, with only 10 minutes of paired multiple-to-single speaker speech data, we obtain \ftunit~that improves S2UT model performance by 1.5 BLEU on average (2 vs.~3).
+The translation quality improves as we increase the amount of parallel data for training the speech normalizer.
 In the end, with 10 hours of finetuning data, we obtain an average 4.9 BLEU gain from the four language pairs compared to the basic setup (1 vs.~5).
-Surprisingly, we see that the S2UT models perform similarly on three language pairs when trained with \ftunit~decoded from a speech normalizer trained with 1 hour or 10 hours of data (4 vs.~5).

-On the other hand, compared with S2T+TTS systems that uses extra ASR models for converting speech to text for training the translation model (6, 7), our best textless S2ST systems (5) can perform similarly to text-based systems, showing that the approach has the potential to be adopted for building direct S2ST systems for written languages as well to enable faster inference for S2ST.
+On the other hand, compared with S2T+TTS systems that uses extra ASR models for converting speech to text for training the translation model (6, 7), our best textless S2ST systems (5) can perform similarly to text-based systems without the need of human annotations for building the ASR models.

+We see that the MOS of S2UT systems trained with~\origunit~is on average 0.85 lower than that of systems trained with~\ftunit~(1 vs.~5).
+We notice that the former often produces stuttering in the output speech, a potential cause to lower MOS.
+While worse audio quality may affect ASR-based evaluation and lead to lower BLEU, we verify that this was not the case as the ASR models could still capture the content.
+We also see that the proposed textless S2ST system can produce audios with similar naturalness as Transformer TTS models (5 vs.~6).

-\paragraph{S2ST with supervised data and mined data} Next, we combine \vp~and the mined S2ST data for model training, and the results are summarized in~\autoref{tab:mined_result}.
-We apply speech normalization trained with 1-hr data when training with mined data, as it provides similar translation performance as a speech normalizer trained with 10-hr data based on previous findings from \vp-only experiments.
+\paragraph{S2ST with supervised data and mined data} Next, we add the mined S2ST data for model training, and the results are summarized in~\autoref{tab:mined_result}.
+We apply the speech normalizer trained with 1-hr data, as it provides similar translation performance as a speech normalizer trained with 10-hr data in \vp-only experiments (4 vs.~5 in~\autoref{tab:s2s_result}).